jghoman/slider/src/site/markdown/debugging.md

 ### Accessing the host machine

 If access to other log files is required, there is the option of logging in to the host machine on which the application component is running.
-The root directory for all Yarn associated files is /hadoop/yarn/log.
+The root directory for all Yarn associated files is the value of "yarn.nodemanager.log-dirs" in yarn-site.xml - e.g. /hadoop/yarn/log.
 Below the root directory you will find an application and container sub-directory (e.g. /application_1398372047522_0009/container_1398372047522_0009_01_000001/).
 Below the container directory you will find any log files associated with the processes running in the given Yarn container.

+Within a container log the following files are useful while debugging the application.

+**agent.log**

+E.g. application_1398098639743_0024/container_1398098639743_0024_01_000003/infra/log/agent.log
+This file contains the logs from the Slider-Agent.

+**application component log**

+E.g. ./log/application_1398098639743_0024/container_1398098639743_0024_01_000003/app/log/hbase-yarn-regionserver-c6403.ambari.apache.org.log

+The location of the application log is defined by the application. "${AGENT_LOG_ROOT}" is a symbol available to the app developers to use as a root folder for logging.

+**agent operations log**

+E.g. ./log/application_1398098639743_0024/container_1398098639743_0024_01_000003/app/command-log/

+The command logs produced by the slider-agent are available in the "command-log" folder relative to "${AGENT_LOG_ROOT}"/app

 ## IDE-based remote debugging of the Application Master